michaelprimez/LuasApp/README.md

 ### Description
 Luas tram forecast.
 The application consists of 2 fragments.
 The first satisfies the below use cases.
 The second present the user the particular station info.
-The user can user the refresh button or swipe down to fetch new data.
+The user can use the refresh button or swipe down to fetch new data.

 ### Use cases